AdobeDocs/journey-optimizer.en/help/using/reports/campaign-global-report-cja.md

 The **Decisioning KPIs** provide key insights into your visitors' engagement with your experiences, including metrics such as:

-* Total items: total number of individual items that were part of a personalized experience or decisioning process within a specified period.
+* **[!UICONTROL Total items]**: total number of individual items that were part of a personalized experience or decisioning process within a specified period.

-* Total impressions: total number of experiences delivered to all users.
+* **[!UICONTROL Total impressions]**: total number of experiences delivered to all users.

-* Total clicks: total number of times users clicked on items, links, products, or other interactive elements during a specified period of time.
+* **[!UICONTROL Total clicks]**: total number of times users clicked on items, links, products, or other interactive elements during a specified period of time.

-* Fallback rate: percentage of instances where no selection strategies qualified, resulting in the display of a generic or less-specific option.
+* **[!UICONTROL Fallback rate]**: percentage of instances where no selection strategies qualified, resulting in the display of a generic or less-specific option.

 ### Engagement funnel {#engagement-funnel}